pret/pokeemerald/README.md

 This fork tries to maintain vanilla compatibility whenever possible.
 It doesn't increase the size of any save data structure or the object event structure.

-There are several branches, each with one main feature:
+There are several branches, each with one main feature (and sometimes some extra stuff):

 **followers** branch:
 * [HGSS-style pokémon followers](https://bulbapedia.bulbagarden.net/wiki/Walking_Pok%C3%A9mon#Pok.C3.A9mon_HeartGold_and_SoulSilver) for all 386 pokémon, including emotes, the 28 Unown forms and a majority of follower messages.
 * Dynamic overworld palettes & reflections compatible with vanilla berry trees.
-* Function to change a pokemon's nature while preserving most properties of its PID.
+* PID (but not legitimacy) preserving Pokémon nature-changing function
-* Function to detect newer emulators/new GBA hardware.
+* Function to detect modern emulators/GBA hardware.

 **icons** branch:
 * Everything from the **followers** branch.